 The words aren’t the only element that evolved over the years; it’s believed that the original tune is different than the one we drunkenly hum along to today.
 Originally, the song had a more traditional folk sound, one that can be heard in (of all things) 2008’s Sex and the City movie.
 This version is still performed today, but with much less frequency than the New Year standard.
 The melody we all know was used at the suggestion of music publisher George Thompson.

-How then, did a Scottish folk song with a murky provenance and nothing at all to do with New Year’s Eve become associated with the holiday?
+How then did a Scottish folk song with a murky provenance and nothing at all to do with New Year’s Eve become associated with the holiday?
 It’s largely thanks to bandleader Guy Lombardo.
-In 1929, Lombardo and his band played “Auld Lang Syne” as transitional music while performing at New York City's Roosevelt Hotel during a New Year’s Eve broadcast.
-It was played just after midnight, and heard over radio and television airwaves, inadvertently spawning a global tradition.
+In 1929, Lombardo and his band played “Auld Lang Syne” as transitional music while performing at New York City’s Roosevelt Hotel during a New Year’s Eve broadcast.
+It was played just after midnight, and heard over radio and television airwaves.